HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

 ### 3.D - Criterion to stop splitting leaf node

 How do we determine a final leaf nodes on this branch (before using all attributes)?
-See the graph below (credit from [[Arif R]][Classification in Decision Tree — A Step by Step CART (Classification And Regression Tree)])
+See the graph below (credit from [[Arif R]][Classification in Decision Tree — A Step by Step CART (Classification And Regression Tree)]).
+The leaf node `13/102` does not need further separate:

 ![](images/example_gini_index-3.png)